scokobro/professional-identity/profIdent-draft1.md

 [^law]:*shimbunshi jōrei*, *zanbōritsu*

-1880s - new university graduates began to move into journalism, numbers increased through the 1920s, economic recession meant a dearht of graduate employment opportunities at a time when hte popular press was expanding and looking to increase the quality if its content by employing better educated reporters.[@Schafer:2012 p36]
+1880s - new university graduates began to move into journalism, numbers increased through the 1920s, economic recession meant a dearth of graduate employment opportunities at a time when hte popular press was expanding and looking to increase the quality if its content by employing better educated reporters.[@Schafer:2012 p36]

 However along with this shift toward employing individuals who had passed thorugh the system of imperial universities - and reducing the number of 'enthusiasts' - who saw themselves as 'educators of society' - came an increase in the number of 'company employees'.
 In 1917, Motoyama Hikoichi[^moto] had characterised this shift with the folowing words,